jupyterlite/jupyterlite/docs/migration.md

 Jupyter Notebook 7 is the successor of RetroLab and the Classic Notebook, based on JupyterLab components.

-This means the URL have also changed to be aligned with the ones provided by Jupyter Notebook 7:
+This means the URLs have also changed to be aligned with the ones provided by Jupyter Notebook 7:

 - `/retro/consoles` -> `/consoles`